 20. This amendment stems from the need of simpler procedures that need less space and do not require the use of a partial or full flow dilution system.
 Direct tailpipe sampling of gaseous pollutants is allowed in the heavy-duty engines regulations, thus permitting SPN measurements is a natural consequence.
 Particles however can be lost or transformed in the sampling lines, thus special attention is needed for the sampling conditions.
 Based on the experience with light-duty SPN measurements from the tailpipe, portable emission measurement systems for light-duty and heavy-duty vehicles, it was assumed that SPN measurements directly from the tailpipe with fixed dilution would be feasible for type approval of heavy-duty engines.
 The two possible approaches are: Direct hot dilution with existing PMP systems or use of a cold pre-diluter, both with fixed dilution ratio.

-21. An inter-laboratory exercise was conducted, where a “Golden” system measuring directly from the tailpipe with “hot” (150°C) fixed dilution was compared with the laboratory regulated systems.
+21. An inter-laboratory exercise was conducted in Europe, where a “Golden” system measuring directly from the tailpipe with “hot” (150°C) fixed dilution was compared with the laboratory regulated systems.
 The results of the “Golden” instruments were within 25% in most cases, reaching 40% in two laboratories for both >23 nm and >10 nm.
 The repeatability of the measurements (10% to 40%) remained the same for both systems with both cut-off sizes.
 Another system measuring from the tailpipe with a fixed “cold” (at ambient temperature) dilution gave differences of up to 50% in most cases (on average +26%).
 Dedicated tests with this system showed that the differences were the same with fixed or proportional dilution, indicating that it is not the concept that resulted in the overestimation, but the calibration of the system.
+Tests in China with China II-VI engines with the same “Golden” system revealed differences on average of -25% (tailpipe system lower) for both >23 nm and >10 nm systems compared to a full dilution tunnel.
+Additional tests in Europe found -25% difference of the tailpipe system with “hot” dilution, and +25% of the tailpipe system with “cold” dilution compared to the reference system (proportional partial flow system).

 22. Table 2 summarizes the major additions for the new option of direct SPN sampling from the tailpipe with fixed dilution.
 The major was the technical requirements for the “cold” pre-diluter, whenever used.